patricklisniana/urban_clothing_analysis/README.md

 **Microsoft Excel** – Data cleaning, data standardization, and exploratory data analysis (EDA)

 **Power BI** – Dashboard development, data modeling, and DAX-based measures for interactive reporting

+## 💡Insights
+###
+1️⃣ **Seasonal Demand & Revenue Volatility**
+Sales and profit follow clear seasonal demand patterns, driving periodic peaks and dips in performance.
+This indicates strong reliance on cyclical buying behavior, highlighting opportunities for demand smoothing and strategic campaign timing during low-performing periods.

+2️⃣ **Strong Pricing Power & Margin Stability**
+Gross margins remain consistently strong (~45–50%), indicating effective pricing strategy and cost control.
+This suggests that core product profitability is not a concern, and the business maintains solid value capture from its offerings.

+3️⃣ **Promotion Inefficiency & Profit Erosion**
+Promotional activities, particularly discounts and marketing spend, are not translating proportionally into profit growth.
+Instead, they are compressing margins and reducing overall profitability, indicating inefficiencies in targeting, execution, or ROI measurement.